 Welcome to the Weekly Update.
-In an effort to increase transparency and clear communication this page will be updated weekly with a brief summary of the Superintendent's work and discussions.
+In an effort to increase transparency and clear communication this page will be updated with a brief summary of the Superintendent's work and discussions.

 August 13, 2021